 - are allergic to paliperidone, paliperidone palmitate, risperidone, or any of the ingredients in Invega Sustenna.
 See the end of this Patient Information guide for a complete list of ingredients in Invega Sustenna.

-What should I tell my healthcare provider before taking Invega Sustenna?
+What should I tell my healthcare provider before using Invega Sustenna?

 Before you receive Invega Sustenna, tell your healthcare provider about all your medical conditions, including if you: